Date of last changes: 2021/09/10 Frame-Version No-Frame-Version Current dates Contents -Version

 as well as the work, aims, & goals of our non-profit organisation, which has the preservation of this unique German building as its main aim.

-Wrisbergholzen is a small village lying between Hildesheim and Alfeld, some 50km south of Hanover, (the capital of Lower Saxony, North Germany), and host to the world's greatest industry fair, the "Hannover-Messe", the world's greatest computer fair "CeBIT", and to World EXPO 2000.
+Wrisbergholzen is a small village lying between Hildesheim and Alfeld, some 50km south of Hannover, (the capital of Lower Saxony, North Germany), and host to the world's greatest industry fair, the "Hannover-Messe", the former world's greatest computer fair "CeBIT", and to World EXPO 2000.

 during the European

-Incidently, inbetween (or after) visiting the historical attractions, in the vicarage between the ancient church and the faience factory, one can take tea or drink coffee with a variety of first-rate cakes kindly made by the ladies of the village and of our society.
+Incidently, inbetween (or after) visiting the historical attractions, in the renovated orangery opposite to the faience manufactory one can take tea or drink coffee with a variety of first-rate cakes kindly made by the ladies of the village and of our society.
 In the years to come we are once again planning to guide visitors on three weekends during the summer months between June & September.
 A confirmation of this will be found on this site.

-Other requests for visits are able to be arranged for interested groups (phone Volker Gehring with +49 511/2020503 or see contacts).
+Other requests for visits are able to be arranged for interested groups (phone Edit Bastian with +49 176 2407 9375 or see contacts).

 Sadly, some of our English web pages are the result of automatic translation from the German and therefore tend to be rather comical and not completely understandable.
 These pages start with "translate-" and end with "-e.htm".
 We are working on this.
 However, there are several pictures, e.g. that of the castle, the factory building and the faiences (or majolica) - which are artistically painted ceramics similar to porcelain, (manufactured in the old factory around the middle of the 18th century), which are owned by other museums, for example, the Museum August Kestner in Hanover.
 So, please don't hesitate to have a look at those pages!